GavinRay97/GavinRay97.github.io/data/blog/io-uring-fixed-bufferpool-zig.md

 [Incidentally, the author of said API is the founder of TigerBeetle DB.](https://news.ycombinator.com/item?id=33193229)

+_**DISCLAIMER**_:

+- I am not an expert on Zig, nor `io_uring`, nor databases.
+This is a learning project for me, and I'm sharing it in the hopes that it will be useful to others.
+- The disk manager & buffer pool implementations in this post do not implement critical sections/locking, so they are not thread-safe.
+  - They are also incomplete implementations.
+Only enough to showcase somewhat-realistic use of `io_uring`'s fixed-buffer mode in a database context was written.

 # What the hell is a buffer pool?

 A database buffer pool is essentially a cache of database pages (chunks of fixed-size bytes).
 When a database page is requested, it is first checked if it is already in the buffer pool.
 If it is, then the page is returned immediately.
 If it is not, then the page is read from disk and added to the buffer pool.
 If the buffer pool is full, then a page is evicted from the buffer pool to make room for the new page.